cbinsights/form-design-system/contributing/naming-conventions.md

 or other contextual condition.
 We indicate this with a prefix and underscore at the beginning of the class name.

+⚠️  The classes below are examples only.
+For a full list of available utility classes, see [base styles documentation](https://cbinsights.github.io/form-design-system/fds-styles/).

 - **`.atMedium_`**`margin--all` (adds margin to all sides when the viewport reaches the
 - medium breakpoint)
 - **`.atLarge_`**`display--block` (sets display to block when the viewport reaches the